environment

 Maasai Tribal Immersion in Tanzania

 To learn about the Maasai culture is one thing… but why not be a part of it!
-This is your chance to learn from the experience of being and doing.
-You can see the Maasai way of life up close and participate in the many activities that are typical of their daily life.
+You can see the Maasai way of life up close and participate in the activities of their daily life.

 During this Maasai Village Homestay, you will be welcomed to stay within their village, learn about their culture, and participate in their daily tasks.
-Tasks are always divided, with men usually taking care of and/or selling the tribe’s cattle, while women will take part in milking, cooking, finding firewood and taking care of babies and even constructing the houses in the boma.
-You will find that there will be plenty of opportunities to explore Maasai culture more, in the way of interaction, and communication, as well as, exchanges of ideas and experiences.
-You will even have a chance to learn beadwork with the women in the village or how to make Maasai sandals from the men or to teach the village children some basic English and/or teach/play sports with them
+Tasks can vary though men will usually look after the tribe’s cattle while women generally take part in milking, cooking, finding firewood and taking care of children and even constructing the houses in the boma.
+You will also have a chance to learn beadwork with the women in the village and how to make Maasai sandals from the men!
+You can also teach and play with the village children.

-The Maasai are a proud people, who do their best to preserve their unique culture, and yes, different tribes in Africa can have very distinct characteristics and customs!
+The different tribes in Africa can have very distinct characteristics and customs.
+The Maasai are a proud people, who do their best to preserve their unique culture.
 They are quite possibly one of the most emblematic tribes of East Africa.
 With a Nilotic ethnic background, they live in the northern Tanzanian and southern Kenya regions.
 The Maasai are known for their nomadic lifestyle (although, since the ’90s, the Tanzanian government passed a bill in which they were forced to settle in a single place), their colorful dress code, their beaded jewelry, and awe-inspiring traditions.

-The Maasai people have a very traditional way of living, with most relatives all living in the same family compound, which is traditionally known as a boma.
-They were nomadic people, as traditionally Maasai would move with their cattle from one grazing place to another.
-Today, these animals are still how they earn their income.
-Through the sale of their cattle and cattle products, they would make just enough money to survive and move on.
+The Maasai people’s culture, most relatives live in the same family compound, traditionally known as a boma.
+When they were nomadic people, they would move with their cattle from one grazing place to another.
+Today, these animals are still how they earn their income, through the sale of their cattle and cattle products.
 Interestingly, the NGO, Oxfam, claims that the lifestyle of the Maasai should be embraced as a response to climate change because of their ability to farm in deserts and scrublands.

 Maasai culture can seem very different to Westerners.
-For example, men can be married to several women depending on how rich the man is, this status usually dependent on how many cattle he owns!
-There are actually financial reasons for a Maasai family to have many wives, as a larger family allows more hands to take care of their cattle, cows, goats, sheep, and donkeys
+For example, a man can be married to several women depending on his financial status, which usually correlates to how many cattle he owns!
+There are actually logistical reasons for a Maasai family to have many wives, as a larger family allows more hands to take care of their cattle, cows, goats, sheep, and donkeys.

 SCHEDULE